 You’ll want to ask about common chronic (ongoing) health conditions.
 Find out how old each person was when they learned about their condition.
 You may want to start by asking about these common family health problems:

 You’ll need to know the health history of relatives who have died, too.
 If you have access to death certificates or medical records, you can find out the cause of death and how old they were, but living relatives may know the details.

 If you were adopted, you may not know anything about your birth parents’ health history.
 If that’s the case, a big chunk of your medical history is a question mark.
 You may wonder if you’re at risk for heart disease, cancer, or other diseases that run in families.

 Rules vary by state, but most adopted people are able to access details about their birth parents’ family medical history once they become adults.
 Such information may be found through a state’s child welfare agency or the department that assists with adoptions.

 How Your History Keeps You Healthy

 Once you find out your medical history, you can make powerful choices for yourself.
 If you learn, for example, that heart disease runs in your family, you may decide to make lifestyle changes that could lower your risk, such as quitting smoking, losing weight, or getting more exercise.

-Your doctor may also use the information to give you screening tests, which might catch a disease, such as like cancer, early.
+Your doctor may also use the information to give you screening tests, which might catch a disease, such as cancer, early.
 There are lots of ways your medical history can put you and your doctor in better control of your health.